ionic-team/ionic-framework/CODE_OF_CONDUCT.md

 * Giving and gracefully accepting constructive feedback
 * Accept responsibility and apologize to those affected by our mistakes, and learning from the experience
-* Focusing on what is best not just for us as individuals, but for the overall community
+* Focus on what is best not just for us as individuals, but for the overall community

 Examples of unacceptable behavior include: